Why Use TriCaster?

 Dacast is completely compatible with flash-supporting encoders, including the NewTek TriCaster.
 Getting set up to record over a TriCaster is easy!
 Just follow the steps below.

 Note: this tutorial is made for a TC1 and Advanced Edition Version 2 & 3.
 For more information, please visit NewTek knowledge base.

 Step 1: Launching TriCaster

-After this step, you will see a screen with three options for Live, Manage, Graphics and Edit.
-Make sure to highlight “Live” and then click “Start Live Production” to begin.
+After this step, you will see a screen with four options: Live Production, Manage, Graphics, and Edit.
+Make sure to highlight “Live Production” and then click “Start Live Production” to begin.

 Step 2: TriCaster Stream Configuration

-Step 3: Finding Stream Details in DaCast
+Step 3: Finding Stream Details in Dacast

 Step 4: Enter Stream Details in TriCaster